iwillseeyouinabits/Poker-Playing-Neural-Network/README.md

 ```

-when running this test I was able to achieve the output to the console of:
+when running this test one could achieve the output to the console of:

 ```